fedluc/qupled/docs/examples.rst

 A simple STLS solution
 ----------------------

-This example sets up a simple STLS calculation plots some of the results that are produced once the calculation are completed.
-In order not to clutter too much the plot of the ideal density response we plot only the results for a few matsubara frequencies.
-There are two ways to access the results of the calculation:
-Directly from the object used to perform the calculation and from the output file created at the end of the run.
-The example illustrates how the static structure factor can be accessed with both these methods, other quantities can be accessed in the same way.
+This example sets up a simple STLS calculation and  plots some of the results that are produced once the calculation are completed.
+There are two ways to access the results of the calculation: Directly from the object used to perform the calculation or from the output file created at the end of the run.
+The example illustrates how the static structure factor can be accessed with both these methods.
+Other quantities can be accessed in the same way.

 .. literalinclude:: ../examples/solveStls.py
    :language: python